zeromq/czmq/README.md

     //  you don't have memory leaks.
 You can pass 'free' or NULL as a free_fn.
     //  Returns the item, or NULL if there is no such item.
     CZMQ_EXPORT void *
-        zhash_freefn (zhash_t *self, const char *key, zhash_free_fn *free_fn);
+        zhash_freefn (zhash_t *self, const void *key, zhash_free_fn *free_fn);

     //  Return the number of keys/items in the hash table CZMQ_EXPORT size_t
         zhash_size (zhash_t *self);

-    //  Return a zlist_t containing the keys for the items in the table.
-It is
+    //  Return a zlist_t containing the keys for the items in the
-    //  safe to use this list after destroying the hash table or items in it.
+    //  table.
+Uses the key_duplicator to duplicate all keys and sets the
+    //  key_destructor as destructor for the list.
     CZMQ_EXPORT zlist_t *
         zhash_keys (zhash_t *self);